-When in tracking mode, the SHOUT nano 100 automatically transmits position reports using parameters contained in a tracking profile.
+When in tracking mode, SHOUT nano 100 automatically transmits position reports using parameters contained in a tracking profile.
 Refer to the SatTerm for SHOUT nano 100 Manual [5].
-The SHOUT nano 100 can transmit messages in NAL Research's defined report formats and can also transmit messages according to the PECOS Message Structure (PMS) compatible with the US Northern Command (NORTHCOM) Mission Management Center (MMC) server.
+The device can transmit messages in both NAL Research's defined report formats and also according to the PECOS Message Structure (PMS) compatible with the US Northern Command (NORTHCOM) Mission Management Center (MMC) server.
 The PMS complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001 Version 1.7 [3].

-The SHOUT nano 100 racking mode has configuration parameters that control the reporting capabilities and power consumption.
-The SHOUT nano 100 can be configured to send reports at an interval ranging from continuous to once every seven (7) days.
-The SHOUT nano 100 can operate in a low-power mode whereby the device turns off and sleeps between reports.
+The SHOUT nano 100 tracking mode has configuration parameters that control the reporting capabilities and power consumption.
+The device can be configured to send reports at an interval ranging from continuous to once every 7 days.
+SHOUT nano 100 can operate in a low-power mode whereby the device turns off and sleeps between reports.

 Tracking may enter the low-power mode while the USB and Bluetooth user interfaces are in use.
-Use the command AT^PWRAO (Power Always On) to keep the SHOUT nano 100 turned on in this situation.
-This setting prevents the SHOUT nano 100 device from sleeping and greatly increases power consumption; disable this command when finished using the USB or Bluetooth interface.
+Use the command AT^PWRAO (Power Always On) to keep SHOUT nano 100 turned on in this situation.
+This setting prevents the device from sleeping and greatly increases power consumption; disable this command when finished using the USB or Bluetooth interface.
 Refer to the document AT Commands for SHOUT nano 100 [1] for additional details.